 Gertrude M. Cox Scholarship

-How to Apply: Write a personal essay on why you are enrolled in your present academic program and how you intend to use your technical training, and provide three reference letters, all academic transcripts, and a headshot.
+How to Apply: Write a personal essay on why you are enrolled in your present academic program and how you intend to use your technical training, and provide examples of acts of leadership, community service, and/or mentoring you have performed.
+In addition, provide three reference letters, all academic transcripts, and a headshot.

 Amount: $1,000